burlachenkok/exploring-python3/python3-note.md

 * Potential deadlocks arising from lock ordering problems.
 * Accessing memory without adequate locking or synchronization (Data races)

+#### HeapTrack.
+A heap memory profiler for Linux

+An alternative memory profiling tool for Linux is [https://github.com/KDE/heaptrack](https://github.com/KDE/heaptrack) It has lower overhead than Valgrind and nice built-in GUI visualizers.

 ### Profiling Hardware Counters with Perf Tool

 To install the Perf tool under Linux you should perform the following command mentioned Ubuntu questions website [how-to-install-perf-monitoring-tool](https://askubuntu.com/questions/50145/how-to-install-perf-monitoring-tool):